Chantilly - Vineuil Architect: T. Simpson (1903). 18 holes: 6,396m: par 71.

 A shorter, tighter course, with limited bunkering and intertwined amongst Les Chenes.
 Ideal for walking off the undoubtedly fine lunch you will have enjoyed!

-A course that has improved well over the years with the trees and shrubs that were planted to add shape to the open flat land now starting to fill-out.
+The course around the Dolce hotel and one that has improved well over the years with the trees and shrubs that were planted to add shape to the open flat land now starting to fill-out.
 However, many holes are still open to "self-expression" with the driver and the Greens are very good making the Dolce course an ideal venue to start your week with a gentle round upon arrival at the hotel.